 UNC Academic Services Portal (ASP) is a web based, centralized database of approved proctors that facilitates the distribution and collection of exam materials for proctored exams, for online courses.
 It provides for automated exam distribution, automated reminder messages to students and enables professors to track student's scheduling activities.

-For additional information, please review the FAQs below or contact Shunta' Hailey at 910-672-2522 or email@example.com.
+For additional information, review the FAQ document below, or contact Shunta' Hailey at 910-672-2522 or email@example.com.